codeinlife/codeinlife.github.io/_posts/2020-09-07-props-post.md

     return HttpResponse('Hello world')
 ```

-then add a particular url to the urls.py in the project folder
+next step: add a particular url to the urls.py in the project folder

 ```
 from django.contrib import admin